WebAssembly/spec/spectec/test-prose/TEST.md

 1. If (xv_u1* = []), then:
   a.
 Return [].
 2. Let [externaddr_0] :: xv* be xv_u1*.
-3. If externaddr_0 is of the case FUNC, then:
+3. If externaddr_0 is FUNC, then:
   a.
 Let (FUNC fa) be externaddr_0.
   b.
 Return [fa] :: $funcsxa(xv*).
 4. Let [externaddr] :: xv* be xv_u1*.